project-wingman/webapp/src/containers/About/README.md

 You can find an example of this project in this [DEMO](https://www.react-most-wanted.com/).

-For quesions you can join our [gitter room](https://gitter.im/react-most-wanted/Lobby).

 I tried to make the project as clean as possible and to use all libraries in their pure ways.

 ## Table of Contents